Students for Justice in Palestine: 2023 Gaza war

 During the Israel–Hamas war that began in October 2023, SJP and various other organizations coordinated nationwide student walkouts on college campuses on October 25, 2023, and February 7, 2024.
 Their objective was to protest Israeli assaults on Gaza and denounce U.S. financial support for Israel.
-The walkouts were scheduled at campuses ranging from the University of Massachusetts, Amherst, to the University of California, Los Angeles.
-The National SJP helped organize the National March on Washington: Free Palestine held on November 4, 2023.
+The walkouts were scheduled at campuses ranging from the University of Massachusetts Amherst, to the University of California, Los Angeles.
+The national SJP helped organize the National March on Washington: Free Palestine event held on November 4, 2023.
 SJP organizers reportedly estimated that the 150 active SJP chapters at the beginning of the war were joined by interested students at an additional 80 campuses during fall 2023.

 An internal document the national SJP distributed shortly after Hamas's October 7 attack on Israel praised the attack as a "historic win for the Palestinian resistance".
 It advocated a "day of resistance" on October 12, involving demonstrations by its chapters at over 200 colleges in the U.S. and Canada.
 Some university administrators criticized the organization for this.

-In September 2024, National Students for Justice in Palestine shared and later deleted a post saying that the ultimate goal of divestment is "the total collapse of the university structure and the American empire itself.
+In September 2024, the group's national leadership shared—and later deleted—a post saying that the ultimate goal of divestment is "the total collapse of the university structure and the American empire itself.
 To divest from this is to undermine and eradicate America as we know it".